Episode IV: Part III - The Case of the Conniving Gun Moll

 Projecting an angry stare, she snarled, “what’s to say you won’t come out with that same song and dance after the next job?”

 “Pipe down,” the leader of the gang pleaded, pulling an embarrassed face.
 He cut a glance at the occupied tables around him, concerned her anger might escalate into a dangerous rant about the robberies.
-He clamped a hand on her shoulder, directing her in the direction of the restaurant’s elegant lobby and revolving front door.
+Clamping a hand on his girlfriend's shoulder, the criminal mastermind forcefully guided her in the direction of the restaurant’s elegant lobby and revolving front door.